jaimecantu/lavaca/README.md

 # lavaca
 Project for my Data Structures class.
-It's a self-learning guessing game that stores and retrieves information from binary trees
+It's a self-learning guessing game that stores and retrieves information from binary trees.
-The game plays only in Spanish at the moment.
+The gameplay and documentation is in Spanish.
+An English translation is in the works.